zih22/WSA_Gapps_Tool/README.md

 Note: This tool **only** runs on Windows.

+***This project is very much still in development, and requires a lot of work before a beta version can be released.***

 ## Minimum requirements
 - Windows 11 (tool can be used on Windows 10 for generating MSIX package only)
 - .NET Framework 4.7.2